-Here in the Atlanta area, summer humidity is just as brutal as summer heat.
+Here in the Atlanta area, summer humidity is just as brutal as the summer heat.
 Thank goodness for air conditioners, right?
 Assuming your AC is properly sized and in good working order, it should do a pretty good job of cooling your home and removing humidity.

 And yet, we get lots of calls from homeowners wondering why their air conditioners don’t remove enough humidity.
 What gives?

-There are basically four reasons your air conditioner will fail to sufficiently lower your home's relative humidity, or RH:
+There are four reasons your air conditioner will fail to sufficiently lower your home’s relative humidity, or RH:

 - Setting: If you set the fan to “on,” you’ll probably have high RH most of the time.

 - Sizing: Many air conditioners are simply too large for the homes where they were installed.
 It’s a common problem, and it leads to high summertime humidity.

 - Preferences: You might prefer an RH level that’s lower than your air conditioner can deliver.